MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 **Screen orientation**

 For phones, portrait mode is set as the default screen orientation.
 For tablets, landscape mode is set as the default.
-Screen orientation for Dynamics 365 for Customer Engagement apps for phones and Dynamics 365 for Customer Engagement apps for tablets apps cannot be changed.
+Screen orientation for Dynamics 365 for phones and Dynamics 365 for tablets apps cannot be changed.

 **The navigation bar**